raymondkfcheung/benchmarking-exercise/README.md

 ## Exercise Overview

-Your task is to **implement the missing benchmarks** in the Identity pallet's benchmarking module.
+Your task is to
+1. **implement the missing benchmarks** in the Identity pallet's benchmarking module
+2. **run the benchmarks** and generate a `weights.rs` file

 This exercise will teach you to:

 1. **Analyze complexity patterns** - Understand different algorithmic complexities (linear, logarithmic, constant)
 2. **Choose appropriate parameters** - Determine which complexity parameters are necessary for accurate benchmarking